joehanmisquitta/Real-vs-AI-Generated-Image-Classifier/README.md

 The training history, including loss and accuracy, is plotted using Matplotlib.
 Additionally, the model architecture is visualized using the plot_model function from Keras.

 The trained model is saved in the Keras HDF5 format for future use.

-### Data Preparation

-Explain how the data is prepared for training, including data augmentation techniques used.